moosy/kosmos-cp1-toolchain/README.md

 ```

-Option -o writes the disassembled text into a .koa file.
+The -o option writes the disassembled text to a KOA assembly language file.